UKRI Centre for Doctoral Training in Natural Language Processing PhD with Integrated Study

 You will be supervised by over 60 world-class faculty and will benefit from cutting edge computing and experimental facilities.

-The CDT involves over 20 industrial partners, including:
+The CDT involves a number of industrial partners, including:

 Close links also exist with the Alan Turing Institute and the Bayes Centre.